sadleb/braven-platform2/README.md

     docker-compose up -d

+### Testing

+You can run all tests like this:

+    docker-compose exec platformweb bundle exec rspec

+Or only tests in a particular directory, like our feature tests which use Selenium to click around in the browser:

+    docker-compose exec platformweb bundle exec rspec spec/feature

+You can also run a single spec ofc.

 ### Project structure

 This app is built with React and Rails.
 Generally speaking, developers will spend the most time in the Rails code